-Delivering projects on-time is one measure of the Department's ability to effectively manage resources.
+Delivering projects on-time is one measure of the department's ability to effectively manage resources.
 Projects occur in two phases: design and construction.
 CDOT designs the majority of its projects in house and then solicits bids for the construction phase from contractors.
-At the beginning of the fiscal year the Department establishes projected completion dates for projects to be designed in the coming year.
+At the beginning of the fiscal year the department establishes projected completion dates for projects to be designed in the coming year.
 When all design work has been completed a project is ready to be advertised for construction bids.
-One measure of Department efficiency is the percent of projects that meet their planned advertisement dates (Ad Dates).
+One measure of department efficiency is the percent of projects that meet their planned advertisement dates (Ad Dates).

-In FY 2008, 60.9 percent of projects were advertised for bid within 30 days of their planned ad date.
-This is a decline from FY 2007 where 71.4 percent of projects were delivered within 30 days of their planned ad dates.
-The decline from prior year is primarily attributable to a significant funding reduction for projects in 2008.
-A reduction of \$400 million to project funding was made during the course of the year.
-This unstable and unpredictable funding makes it difficult to plan accurately for the advertisement of projects, but a new scheduling software that enhances project management efforts has been deployed across the Department to improve in this area.
+In FY 2007, 71.4 percent of projects were advertised for bid within 30 days of their planned ad date.
+This is an improvement over FY 2006 where 70.1 percent of projects were delivered within 30 days of their planned ad dates.
+In March of 2008 the Colorado Transportation Commission established the objective of continuously improving year over year on-time performance.
+While the improvements in FY 2007 are good, greater improvements in performance are anticipated in the coming year.
+New scheduling software that enhances project management efforts has been deployed across the department.